meron4x/someContent/README.md

 # someContent
-a blog site which i post images for now
+a blog page which i post images for now